HidayaS-Material/Java/basic/README.md

      - Input: removeDuplicates(new String[]{"Nada" , "MOMO", "Salma", "Ali"})
      - Expected Output:["Nada" , "MOMO", "Salma", "Ali"]

-11. Write a Java function **removeElement** that takes an array of Numbers and Integer element as an argument and remove the element from the array then returns  a new array of Numbers without the element.
+11. Write a Java function **removeElement** that takes an array of Numbers and Integer element as an argument and remove the element from the array then returns  a new arrayList of Numbers without the element.

 * case 1:
     - Input: removeElement(new int []{1,5,11,3,7},11)